uma-pi1/kge/README.md

 #### CoDEx

-<a href="https://arxiv.org/pdf/2009.07810.pdf" target="_blank">CoDEx</a> is a Wikidata-based KG completion benchmark recently introduced at EMNLP 2020.
+CoDEx is a Wikidata-based KG completion benchmark recently introduced at EMNLP 2020.
 CoDEx offers three knowledge graph datasets (**CoDEx-S**, **CoDEx-M**, and **CoDEx-L**) of 36K, 206K, and 612K triples respectively.
 The CoDEx-S and CoDEx-L datasets also contain **hard negative** triples for the task of triple classification.
-Note that
-CoDEx is also linked to various textual data from Wikipedia, which can be accessed [in the CoDEx GitHub repository](https://github.com/tsafavi/codex).
+Note that CoDEx is also linked to various textual data from Wikipedia, which can be accessed [in the CoDEx GitHub repository](https://github.com/tsafavi/codex).

+The pretrained CoDEx models were run on a (slightly) reduced version of the automatic hyperparameter search used for the Freebase and WordNet datasets; we used the same hyperparameter ranges, but fewer epochs and Ax trials for CoDEx-M and CoDEx-L.
+The <a href="https://arxiv.org/pdf/2009.07810.pdf" target="_blank">CoDEx paper</a> provides full details on hyperparameter tuning.

-##### CoDEx-S (link prediction)
+##### CoDEx-S

 |  | MRR | Hits@1 | Hits@3 | Hits@10 | Config file | Pretrained model |
 |---------|----:|----:|-------:|--------:|------------:|-----------------:|